jforrest602/projects/MYDFIR_30Day_Challenge_Part5.md

 ![app_dashboards3](https://github.com/user-attachments/assets/a0b6658b-b9ec-42d7-98e6-55d958107a56)

 To create the visualization, navigate to the hamburger menu, `Dashboards > Create dashboard > Create visualization`.
 Once there, paste in the custom search parameters and format to suit your specific needs.
 In this case, `winlog.event_data.Image`, `winlog.event_data.DestinationIp`, `winlog.event_data.SourceIp`, `winlog.event_data.DestinationPort` provide all the necessary information.

+By defining search queries that focus on specific events—such as process creation, outbound network connections, and Defender activity—we were able to build an insightful and actionable security dashboard.
+The custom alerts provide an efficient way to track suspicious behaviors, while the dashboard visualizations make it easy to monitor key indicators in real time.
+With this setup, I am now equipped to detect and respond to potential threats with greater visibility and precision.

+## DAY 23: Ticketing Systems